Shifting:Stage Nuremberg

 Facilitated by: Marius Hofmeister, Anna‑Sophia Schwind

 Democratic values and institutions are under increasing pressure in a climate marked by growing polarisation, disinformation and global crises.
 As spaces for critical thinking and societal dialogue, universities play a central role in addressing these challenges.
-This workshop invites teaching staff to reflect on the role of democratic competence in higher education teaching and learning.
-Participants will explore current pedagogical models of democracy competence and core principles such as justice, participation and freedom of expression.
-Short inputs will provide insights into the educational mission of universities and highlight concrete scope for action within teaching practice.
-In the interactive part of the workshop, participants will reflect on their own teaching, discuss opportunities, risks and limitations, and develop ideas for how democratic thinking and action can enrich their courses.
+This workshop invited teaching staff to reflect on the role of democratic competence in higher education teaching and learning.
+Participants explored current pedagogical models of democracy competence and core principles such as justice, participation and freedom of expression.
+Short inputs provided insights into the educational mission of universities and highlighted concrete scope for action within teaching practice.
+In the interactive part of the workshop, participants reflected on their own teaching, discussed opportunities, risks and limitations, and developed ideas for how democratic thinking and action could enrich their courses.

 From Pressure to Design: Learning Experience Design for Future‑Oriented Higher Education